GurudasKarale/cifar-10-Django/README.md

  ![Image of conv](https://github.com/GurudasKarale/cifar-10-using-Django/blob/master/img/11.PNG)

- __This is how gradients are calculated which are then used by optimization algorithm to update weights.__
+ __This is how gradients are calculated which are later used by optimization algorithm to update weights.__